cesmix-mit/LAMMPS.jl/docs/src/api.md

 # FixExternal
 !!! danger "experimental feature"
-    The `FixExternal` and `PairExternal` API is highly experimental and subject to major changes in the future
+    The `FixExternal` and `PairExternal` API is highly experimental and is subject to major changes in the future

 ```@autodocs
 Modules = [LAMMPS]